Trump expresses optimism amid final Kim summit preparations

 The president has sought to tamp down expectations for the summit, which had grown to include Nobel Peace Prize chatter.
 Asked Saturday about his goals, he said: "Well, I think the minimum would be relationship.
 You would start at least a dialogue, because, you know, as a deal person, I have done very well with deals."

-While advisers insist Trump has been reviewing briefing materials, he continues to insist that his gut instincts will matter most when he gets in the room with Kim.
+While advisers insist Trump has been reviewing briefing materials, he insists his gut instincts will matter most when he gets in the room with Kim.
 He told reporters he thinks he will know almost immediately whether a deal can be made, saying: "I will know, just my touch, my feel.
 That's what I do.
 How long will it take to figure out whether or not they are serious?
 I said maybe in the first minute."

 Pyongyang has said it is willing to deal away its entire nuclear arsenal if the United States provides it with reliable security assurances and other benefits.
 But there are major doubts, given how hard it has been for Kim to build his program and given that the weapons are seen as the major guarantee to his holding onto unchecked power.